 Other stories we have heard, say that the Causeway was never completed and the rivalry never came to a head as both giants fell asleep from all of the hard work of just building the passageway across the sea of Moyle.

 Possibly the most gruesome tale told, however, says that the “baby” Fionn bit off the magic middle finger of Benandonner, causing the giant to lose all his strength, and leave Ireland for good.

 Whatever version is told, they make for great stories.
 Many of these can be seen and heard in the Giants Causeway Visitor Centre.

-Have you heard another version?
+Have you heard another version of the Giants Causeway Story?
 Why not tell us and have it written here